cowrie/cowrie/INSTALL.md

 Change `listen_port` to `22` in `cowrie.cfg`

 ## Install with systemd support
-This chapter explains how to install Cowrie to your system when you can and should use systemd.
+This chapter explains how to install Cowrie to your system using systemd.

 Supported systems are: